Dr. Johnson discusses what causes cellulite and the treatments that may reduce it.

 SmartLipo with Cellulase

 SmartLipo uses a special laser which is inserted under the skin through a small incision.
 When treating cellulite, a special cannula is used that allows the laser to fire at a 90 degree angle to the skin.
+This procedure is referred to as Cellulase.
 The area treated is first anesthetized using a special technique of local anesthesia called tumescent anesthesia.
 The laser is then inserted just underneath the skin.
 When fired, the laser heats the skin and causes skin tightening and smoothing.
 When firing at an angle to the skin, the laser cut the collagen pillars that are pulling down the skin.
 This releases the dimples.
 The laser can also destroy the fat cells that have erupted through the skin helping reduce the cellulite.
 Using SmartLipo with Cellulase can result in improvement in some of the toughest cellulite cases.Learn More About SmartLipo